Experimental design as variance control

 training works better than conventional teaching for high IQ people.

-There are many dimensions in which people can differ from each other.
+There are many dimensions in which people can

 It is not a bad idea to exclude just one or a few extraneous variables,